csiro-data-school/focus-assignments/index.md

 > ## Prerequisites
 >
-> * Completion of data school FOCUS units on git, Rstudio, and R (tidyverse)
+> * Working installations of R, Rstudio, and the tidyverse package
-> * Access to genuine data, relevant to your own work {: .prereq}
+> * A github user account
+{: .prereq}

 {% include links.md %}